 37 Jessie Street, Te Aro & 4 Glamis Avenue, Strathmore, Wellington

-A long-time hidden gem in Strathmore, Gipsy Kitchen has expanded into the CBD with two locations – a café on Jessie Street and a coffee kiosk on Left Bank.
+A long-time hidden gem in Strathmore, Mystic Kitchen has expanded into the CBD with two locations – a café on Jessie Street and a coffee kiosk on Left Bank.

-Their original location in Strathmore is a café and deli, where you can buy prepared meals to takeaway, or stay and enjoy food and coffee from the cabinet.
-At all locations you can get a taste of their fantastic coffee, which is locally roasted by Coffee Supreme and some of their famous baking – their rhubarb and caramel scones are particularly sought after.
-With friendly service that’s full of character and good cheer, Gipsy Kitchen is a Wellington favourite.
+Their original location in Strathmore is a café and deli, where you can buy prepared meals to take away or stay and enjoy food and coffee from the cabinet.
+At all locations, you can get a taste of their fantastic coffee, which is locally roasted by Coffee Supreme and some of their famous baking – their rhubarb and caramel scones are particularly sought after.
+With friendly service that’s full of character and good cheer, Mystic Kitchen is a Wellington favourite.

 178 Cuba Street, Te Aro, Wellington